I Army Corps (Greece): History

 Following the Balkan Wars of 1912–13, the Hellenic Army began a major reorganization and expansion.
 For the first time, army corps-level formations were established on a permanent basis.
 Six corps were provisionally envisioned in August 1913.
 On 28 November 1913 (O.S.), by Royal Decree the Athens Army Corps was reorganized as a "model" formation.
 Alongside its constituent units, it was to serve as a training formation for the entire Army.
 For this purpose, it also included all military schools and academies, and was to be commanded by the head of the French military mission to Greece and extensively staffed by French officers of the mission.
 The new peacetime establishment was further modified and formalized by Royal Decree on 23 December 1913 (O.S.), and the I Army Corps was officially established on that date, comprising three infantry divisions (1st Infantry Division at Larissa, 2nd Infantry Division at Athens, and the newly raised 13th Infantry Division at Chalkis), a cavalry regiment, an artillery regiment, an engineers regiment and other attendant services.
 The first Corps commander was Lt.
 General Konstantinos Kallaris, who had commanded the 2nd Division during the Balkan Wars.
 I Corps remained loyal to the royal government during National Schism, and was demobilized after the Noemvriana.

 World War I

 After Greece's entry in World War I in June 1917, the Corps was reformed and participated in the Macedonian front operations in 1917–1918, fighting against the Bulgarians on the Struma front in eastern Macedonia.
-It subsequently dispatched the major part of its force (2nd and 13th Divisions under Major Gen. Konstantinos Nider) to the Crimea and the Ukraine, as part of the unsuccessful Southern Russia intervention.
+It subsequently dispatched the major part of its force (2nd and 13th Divisions under Major Gen. Konstantinos Nider) to the Crimea and Ukraine, as part of the unsuccessful Southern Russia intervention.

 1st Division was tasked with the occupation of Smyrna and the Erythrae peninsula, and then formed part of the Army of Asia Minor along with the rest of I Corps, evacuated from Russia in late 1919.
 I Corps then participated in the battles of the Asia Minor Campaign until the final Greek defeat and evacuation in August–September 1922.